 More nearby hotels

 What if the Altstadt Hotel Hofwirt is booked out on your travel dates?
 Here are a few recommendations for similar hotels nearby.
+Or you can check out this Salzburg hotel guide.

 Hotel NH Salzburg City – A 4-star hotel only 300 m away from Mirabell Palace and Gardens.
 It’s very similar to the Hofwirt, but with a few added luxuries such as a mini-bar, room service, sauna, and fitness equipment.
 Check availability here if you’d like to consider this hotel.